knxd/knxd/README.md

 * knxd will not start routing any packets unless startup is successful on all interfaces.

-  This means that it is now safe to use "socket activation" mode for systemd.
+  This means that it is now safe to use "socket activation" mode with systemd.
 Previously, knxd might have lost the initial packets.

 * Tracing no longer logs the actual decoded contents of packet.
   If you need that, use the "log" filter.

+* knxd now transmits data synchronously, i.e. individual drivers no longer buffer data for transmission.
+If you don't want that, use the "queue" filter on slow interfaces.

 ## Migrating to 0.12